Graduate School Policies and Procedures

-Consistent with Graduate School policy, the standards for each program must meet the minimum requirements but can exceed these (e.g., GPA, fewer number of courses to double counted).
+Consistent with Graduate School policy, the standards for each program must meet the minimum requirements but can exceed these (e.g., GPA, fewer courses to be double counted).
 These regulations include the following:

 Students must be accepted into the program prior to the beginning of the semester in which they would enroll in courses to be used on the accelerated program.
 Students qualifying for the program must be in the last 12 months of their undergraduate degree.
 Once completion of the undergraduate degree has been verified, students accepted into this accelerated program must provide verification of the completion of their undergraduate degree to the Graduate School, after which they will be classified as regular graduate students.

 - A maximum of 12 credits of graded coursework may be used in the program.

 - No more than 6 of the double-counted credits may be at the 4000 level; all others must be offered for graduate credit.

 - A grade of B or higher must be earned in each course to be double counted.

 - Courses must not be taken pass-fail if a graded option is available.